Crockpot Hawaiian Pineapple Pork (3 ingredients, 5 minutes prep)

 And who doesn’t love simple and easy recipes?
 My hand is definitely raised here.

-As you can tell… it’s my new favorite crockpot recipe.
+As you can tell… It’s my new favorite crockpot recipe.
 And I have quite a few favorites, so that’s saying a lot!

 What to Love About Crockpot Hawaiian Pineapple Pork Tenderloin